-Initially, the house, named House of the Cider-Press due to the nearby apple press on the little square, was considerably smaller.
-Monet extended it on both sides, resulting in a house that is presently only 40 meters long and 5 meters deep.
+From 1883 to 1926, Claude Monet resided in his home at Giverny for forty-three years.
+During this long time, he made the house match his family’s and work needs.
+House of the Cider-Press was smaller due to the nearby apple press on the little square.
+Monet extended it on both sides, resulting in a house only 40 meters long and 5 meters deep.

 From Elodie & Ismail

 “Cette photo est incroyable Aidan!
 T’es un magicien!”